approveme/signature-fluent-contract-forms-add-on/readme.txt

 = How much does it cost to renew my license? =

-The Ultimate Plan does not have a renewal cost.
+The Lifetime Plan does not have a renewal cost.
 It is a one-time payment for the WP E-Signature plugin.
 However all other plans have an annual renewal.
 Our goal has always been to pull the price back as much as we possibly can so small businesses and freelancers could sign documents electronically using their WordPress website (and save alot of money in the process).
 Not only is our WordPress signature plugin the most powerful of its kind, it’s also the most affordable.
 Not to throw anyone under the bus, but look at what our competitors charge every single year:

 Adobe charges $1,080 / yr (per 3 users)
 Docusign charges $1,440 / yr (per 3 users)